adamelliotfields/gradio-diffusion/usage.md

 Note that `++` is `1.1^2` (and so on).
 See [syntax features](https://github.com/damian0815/compel/blob/main/doc/syntax.md) to learn more and read [Civitai](https://civitai.com)'s guide on [prompting](https://education.civitai.com/civitais-prompt-crafting-guide-part-1-basics/) for best practices.

+You can also press the `🎲` button to generate a random prompt.

 #### Arrays

 Arrays allow you to generate different images from a single prompt.
 For example, `[[cat,corgi]]` will expand into 2 separate prompts.
 Make sure `Images` is set accordingly (e.g., 2).
 Only works for the positive prompt.
 Inspired by [Fooocus](https://github.com/lllyasviel/Fooocus/pull/1503).